 What are the enrollment options for members after the MassHealth restructuring is implemented?
 How do members select an ACO?

-MassHealth will re-procure its MCOs in 2016, and the new MCO contract will be effective as of October 1, 2017.
+MassHealth will re-procure its MCOs in 2016, and the new MCO contracts will be effective as of October 1, 2017.
 Due to MassHealth’s re-procurement of the MCO program, some existing MCOs may no longer be available and there may be some new MCO options.
 In addition, due to the launch of the ACO reform, new ACO options will be offered to members, also starting as of October 1, 2017.

 Starting October 1, 2017, eligible members will be able to enroll in Partnership Plans or Primary Care ACOs alongside their present-day options of the PCC Plan or available MCOs.
 All eligible members will have the right and opportunity to enroll in a managed care option and select a primary care provider, as they do today.
 Eligible members will often have more choices than today, choosing among the following managed care options (as available):